AdobeDocs/campaign-standard-learn.en/help/administrating/adobe-experience-platform-data-connector/understanding-the-adobe-experience-platform-data-connector.md

 Adobe Experience Platform [!UICONTROL Data Connector] helps existing customers to make their data available on Adobe Experience Platform by mapping XTK data (data ingested in Adobe Campaign) to [!DNL Experience Data Model] (XDM) data on Adobe Experience Platform.

-Note that the connector is uni-directional and sends the data from Adobe Campaign Standard to Adobe Experience Platform.
+The connector is uni-directional and sends the data from Adobe Campaign Standard to Adobe Experience Platform.
 The data is never sent from the Adobe Experience Platform to Adobe Campaign Standard.

 Adobe Experience Platform [!UICONTROL Data Connector] is intended for data engineers who understand Adobe Campaign Standard [!UICONTROL custom resources] and have an understanding of how customer's overall data schema should be inside Adobe Experience Platform.